Developing Incentive Programs to Improve Employee Engagement and Retention

 8. Decide who should deliver the reward.
 While private feedback is important on a regular basis, making a public show of appreciation goes a long way in motivating other employees to do better.
 Reception can also change depending on who specifically is delivering the message, so choose wisely who offers the rewards.
 For instance, in some cases, management is an acceptable choice.
 In other cases, key stakeholders are likely to get a more positive reception.
 (Source)

-9. Implement methods and fulfill rewards quickly.
+9. Implement methods and fulfil rewards quickly.
 Once a goal is reached, don't make employees wait for the incentives to be fulfilled.
 If they earned a gift card, have it on hand to give to the awarded individual.
 If they earned a bonus or vacation days, have it on their next pay stub.
 The faster an employee is rewarded for their hard work, the more willing they and others are to improve production to potentially get the next reward for themselves.

 10. Evaluate the incentive program's success.
 If you want to get the most out of your program, you need to do regular evaluations that maintain the integrity and usefulness of the program itself.
 If you see an issue with a certain part of the structure, make quick changes, if necessary, in order to eliminate future frustration.
 Common issues to consider are whether the incentive is too high for the goal threshold.
 Over-delivering or under-delivering can sometimes lead to dissatisfaction with future reward incentives.
 If this type of issue arises, it's crucial to adjust quickly.